EducationalTestingService/python-zpar/README.rst

-**NOTE**: This project is no longer under active development since there are now really nice pure Python parsers such as [Stanza](https://stanfordnlp.github.io/stanza/index.html) and [Spacy](https://spacy.io).
+**NOTE**: This project is no longer under active development since there are now really nice pure Python parsers such as `Stanza <https://stanfordnlp.github.io/stanza/index.html>`__ and `Spacy <https://spacy.io>`__.
 The repository will remain here for archival purposes and the PyPI and conda packages will also continue to be available.

 Introduction
 ~~~~~~~~~~~~